Roblox/open-eval/README.md

 Evals/001_make_cars_faster.lua                    : Submitted - https://apis.roblox.com/open-eval-api/v1/eval-records/c4106612-0968-4480-90ba-e707d3bbe491
 ```

-It takes a few minutes for eval to run and gather results.
+It is common for an eval to take 3-4 minutes to run and gather results.
+The script polls result every 10 seconds and print a status update every 30 seconds.

 Once completed, it will return whether the eval run is successful or not.
+The default timeout is 10 minutes.

 ```bash
 Evals/001_make_cars_faster.lua                    : Success
 Success rate: 100.00% (1/1)